-The increase in MC Gross profit was principally due to higher sales as noted above, partially offset by a decrease in gross profit percentage that was principally due to an increase in production costs and lower cost absorption compared to 2020.
+The decrease in MC Gross profit margins was due to higher input and fixed costs, partially offset by improved absorption, in the second quarter of 2021.

+The decrease in MC Gross profit margins was due to an increase in production costs and lower cost absorption compared to the same period in 2020.